Trshant/stackedit/posts/2019-09-02-a-small-note-on-lambda-calculus.md

 In the above function ( which is an expression ), the `λy` is the head.`x(yz)` is the body ( which is an expression ) and `ab` which is an argument ( also an expression ).

-Lambda calculus resolves each expression using substitution.
+Lambda calculus resolves each expression using substitution, starting from the rightmost ( and innermost ) expression.

 But before we dive into that, there is something else I should go into. **Church Numerals**: Church numerals are the encoded natural numbers ( encoded using chuch encoding ).
 We can define a church numeral as a higher-order function which takes a single argument function as an argument and returns another single argument function.